Skip to main content

 Important

-In the 3-Pack, being #2 or #3 still got you visibility.
-In AI recommendations, being #2 often means not being mentioned at all.
-The winner-take-all dynamic is much more severe.
+In the 3-Pack, being second or third still got you visibility.
+In AI recommendations, being just outside the short list often means not being mentioned at all.
+The shortlist dynamic is much more severe.

 The signals are different